 WTB and his uncle George Joseph Brindley visited the Hewitts at Bon Accord in 1901-02.
 He gave his sister Edith Mary Thalia Hewitt in marriage to John Milligan, January 1, 1902.
 Benjamin Hewitt had died the previous year, and Mary Ann died in June of 1902.

 When Walter and George visited, the Edmonton Bulletin reported they were looking for land.
-That didn’t happen. tTey both returned to South Africa.
+That didn’t happen.
+They both returned to South Africa.

-Second Lieutenant Victor George Brindley was commissioned in November and returned to the continent on 14 July 1918.
+He was commissioned as Lieutenant Victor George Brindley in November 2017 and returned to the continent on 14 July 1918.
 Brindley died just one month later, on 18 August, shot down in a Sopwith Camel, according to one source.

 He is buried in Villers-Bretonneux Military Cemetery